BTest - A Simple Driver for Basic Unit Tests

 -a ALTERNATIVE, --alternative=ALTERNATIVE

 Activates an alternative configuration defined in the configuration file.
 Multiple alternatives can be given as a comma-separated list (in this case, all specified tests are run once for each specified alternative).
-The alternatives - and default refer to the standard setup, allowing tests to run with combinations of the latter and select alternatives.
-If an alternative is not defined in the configuration, btest fails with exit code 1 and an according error message on stderr.
+If ALTERNATIVE is - that refers to running with the standard setup, which can be used to run tests both with and without alternatives by giving both.

 -c CONFIG, --config=CONFIG